Why are Back to School Math Diagnostic Assessments Important?

 - Kristy Johnson

-- 3 min read
+- 4 min read

 If we don’t have previous data, we can still see what gaps they have that will need extra review and support going forward.

-I always suggest a paper and pencil diagnostic so our students can work out their problems on paper and we can assess whether they used strategies like CUBES on their word problems.
+Now that we have measured gaps, gains, and losses, we are able to understand our students' thinking.
+I always suggest a paper-and-pencil diagnostic so our students can work out their problems on paper, and we can assess what strategies and methods they are using to solve problems.

+If you are in need of some assessments, I have beginning of the year assessments for 3rd grade, 4th grade, 5th grade, and 6th grade students.
+I always require my students to show some type of work for every problem!
 When we get to see student work and understanding, we can also identify any misconceptions early on.
-We can’t just focus on what is wrong in the work and answers, we need to focus on why their answers were incorrect as well.
+We can’t just focus on what is wrong in the work and answers; we need to focus on why their answers were incorrect as well.

 We can use the data to create our math groups for seamless rotations.
-In my classroom, I use fluid groups, therefore, I do not have to create actual groups but I use this data to decide what type of centers I have in each rotation to help fill in gaps and extend learning.
+In my classroom, I use fluid groups, therefore, I do not have to create actual groups, but I use this data to decide what type of centers I have in each rotation to help fill in gaps and extend learning.

 This assessment also helps us differentiate for our small groups.
 When we meet with students, we are able to group them based on gaps and address misconceptions directly.